-An incompetency finding is different from an insanity defense, where a defendant's state of mind at the time of the crime is called into question.
-Incompetency is reserved for defendants considered so impaired that they cannot understand why they were brought to trial and cannot participate in their defense.
+An incompetency finding is different from an insanity defense, in which a defendant's state of mind at the time of the crime is called into question.
+Incompetency rulings are reserved for defendants considered so impaired that they cannot understand why they were brought to trial or cannot participate in their defense.